Author: Adrian FitzGerald, ASIP

 The price-earnings indicator has to be viewed as a relative valuation measure.
 Higher levels are justified if, and when, interest rates decline.
 The full, theoretical expression for the valuation measure, derived by introducing earnings into the Gordon growth relationship highlights this:

 Price/Earnings = Payout ratio (expected dividend/earnings)/(discount factor – expected long-term growth)

-• the expected long-term growth rate is comprised of expected inflation and expected real growth.
-In this case, long-term inflation is assumed to be 2.75% p.a., the expectation implied in current long interest rates; as before, real growth is assumed to be 1.5% per annum.
+- the expected long-term growth rate is comprised of expected inflation and expected real growth.
+The long-term inflation expectation is derived from the assumed long interest rate and, as before, real growth is assumed to be 1.5% per annum.

 Figure 5 indicates equilibrium price-earnings levels under different long gilt yield and required/implied equity risk premium assumptions, given the current notional dividend and earnings levels of the UK equity market.
-This shows that the current price-earnings level is not demanding in the current interest rate environment where long interest rates are less than 2.0%.
-Indeed, the indication is that a risk premium in excess of 6% is on offer, in line with the results of the ex-ante risk premium analysis described earlier.
+This shows that the current price-earnings level, at 11.7x, is not demanding in the current interest rate environment where long interest rates are less than 2.0%.
+Indeed, the indication is that a risk premium of the order of 7% is on offer, in line with the results of the ex-ante risk premium analysis described earlier.